ga-wdi-boston/jquery-rails-paperclip-implementation/README.md

 ### Introduction

 Although the Paperclip gem provides a relatively simple way to implement image upload into an app, sending an image from the client to the API is tricky.
 This repo is an example of how accomplish this.
-The clientside implementation can be found in the public folder of the app.
+The client side implementation can be found in the public folder of the app.

 ### Interesting Code